 8. Beach House Hotel & Restaurant

 Near Widemouth Bay is The Beach House, a panoramic restaurant bar overlooking the bay.
-With an exciting contemporary menu of international flavours and French-inspired cuisine from chef Mark Callaby, The Beach House is an up and coming venue on our list of restaurants in Bude.
+With an exciting contemporary menu of international flavours.
+Enjoy sundowner cocktails at this funky venue or a classic roast on the coast!

 9. The Bank

 Within Bude’s marshes, you’ll find The Bank, serving up Spanish tapas and delicious cocktails.
 A beautiful location and quirky setting, we recommend making the journey to find this hidden gem for a big meal to share with family and friends.